vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-2_Jaccard-similarities.md

 FIG-Bioinformatics-Course/
 ├── Definitions.html
 └── 1_Representative-Genomes/
+    ├── Code/
+    │   └── kmer_jaccard_similarities.py
     ├── Data/
     │   └── Sample1.fasta
     └── 1.3_Kmers-and-Jaccard-Similarities/
-        ├── Code/
-        │   └── kmer_jaccard_similarities.py
+        ├── Kmer-Exercise-2_Jaccard-similarities.md  (you are here)
-        ├── Solutions/
+        └── Solutions/
-        │   └── kmer_jaccard_similarities_solution.py
+            └── kmer_jaccard_similarities_solution.py
-        └── Kmer-Exercise-2_Jaccard-similarities.md
 ```

 ## Exercises:

-0. Prepare Grimoire for this session as in the previous exercise by once again entering the prompt:
+1. Prepare Grimoire for this session as in the previous exercise by once again entering the prompt:

 ```
 I am going to give you some definitions in an attached file;